HK-Tan/maxtanhk/_pages/about.md

 ## **Research Interests:**

 ♾️ Partial Differential Equations (PDEs):
-  -  Analysis of PDEs and Systems of Hyperbolic Conservation Laws,
+  -  Analysis and Numerical Methods for PDEs and Systems of Hyperbolic Conservation Laws,
   -  Applications of Systems of Hyperbolic Conservation Laws and Hyperbolic Balance Laws to Fluid Dynamics and Traffic Flow Networks,
-  -  Classical Numerical Methods for PDEs and Systems of Hyperbolic Conservation Laws,
+  -  Finite-time Singularities arising from PDEs,
-  -  Finite-time Singularities arising from PDEs.
+  -  Mathematical General Relativity.

 📊 Statistics and Machine Learning:
   -  Approximation Theory in Machine Learning,